 - Shuka

-And there it is my friends!
-The 15 best brunch spots in SoHo according to yours truly.
+And there it is, the best brunch spots in SoHo according to yours truly.
 Let me know if there’s any you recommend I try – if it’s good enough I’ll add it to the list. 😉

 Cheers!